 Guests are coming and the house is a disaster!
 So you furiously tidy up, you vacuum, and you scrub the floor.
 You shout orders at your kids and husband to pick up those stinky socks.
 You clean the toilets and the counters!
 You even cleaned the windows and took that fuzzy thing and flailed wildly at the cobwebs.
 Then you hide all the leftovers in your bedroom!

 You’re golden!
-Let that picky mother in law show up now!
+Let that picky mother-in-law show up now!

 Especially if you have little ones or pets, you may have missed some gross spots you don’t even see anymore.
 It’s easy to have tunnel vision about our own house.
 We live with it day after day and sometimes it’s easier not to pay attention.
 Even if you do a spring cleaning you may miss some of those.

-1 – The guest bathroom
+1 – The guest bathroom must sparkle

 OK, I know, you cleaned the bowl and you wiped the counter…. but… did you clean the underside of the seat?
 How ’bout that area between the seat and the tank?
 And what about the gold mine of unmentionable goobies on the floor behind the back of the toilet?